-The translation between plain text and RTF is not specified by this protocol and is implementation-dependent.
-Implementers MUST produce a valid RTF document according to [MS-RTF].
-Implementers MUST emit a FROMTEXT control word in the RTF header after the \rtfl control word, to indicate that RTF was produced from plain text.
-Implementers SHOULD specify a default codepage for text runs in RTF using the \ansicpgN keyword as specified in [MS-RTF].
+The translation between plain text and RTF is not specified by this protocol and is implementation dependent.
+Implementers MUST produce a valid RTF document, according to [MS-RTF].
+Implementers MUST emit a FROMTEXT control word in the RTF header, after the \rtf1 control word, to indicate that RTF was produced from plain text.
+Implementers SHOULD specify a default code page for text runs in RTF by using the \ansicpgN keyword, as specified in [MS-RTF].

-Implementers MAY emit a font table to define fonts used in RTF.
+Implementers can emit a font table to define fonts used in RTF.
 Implementers SHOULD specify charset information for each font when necessary, as defined in [MS-RTF].

 Implementers MUST NOT use HTMLTAG destination groups or the FROMHTML control word in RTF content marked with FROMTEXT.
 All textual content MUST be represented directly in RTF.
-Implementers SHOULD produce text in a codepage corresponding to the current font for each text run, or in a default RTF codepage if no current font is selected for a text run.
-Any characters which cannot be represented in a selected codepage SHOULD be encoded using the \uN control word.
-Any resulting characters which are not allowed or have a special meaning in RTF syntax MUST be escaped as specified in [MS-RTF].
-Any line-ending character sequence (such as CRLF, CR or LF) MUST be converted to RTF as \par or \line RTF control word.
-Implementers MAY add other formatting RTF control words which do not have textual representation (e.g. to improve the presentation quality of the resulting RTF).
+Implementers SHOULD produce text in a code page that corresponds to the current font for each text run, or in a default RTF code page if no current font is selected for a text run.

+Any characters that cannot be represented in a selected code page SHOULD be encoded by using the \uN control word.
+Any resulting characters that are not allowed or have a special meaning in RTF syntax MUST be escaped, as specified in [MS-RTF].
+Any line-ending character sequence (such as CRLF, CR, or LF) MUST be converted to RTF as \par or \line RTF control word.
+Implementers can add other formatting RTF control words that do not have textual representation (for example, to improve the presentation quality of the resulting RTF).